logicinsight/LogicInsight-Datadog/README.md

 - **Performance Alerts**: Notifications for high latency or throughput issues.

 ## Maintenance
-- Regularly update the dashboards to include new metrics or workflows as Logic Apps evolve.
+- Regularly update the dashboards to include new metrics or workflows as LogicApp evolve.
 - Periodically review alert thresholds to align with changing workload patterns.

 ## Support